 Child cries he ‘won’t do it again’ as woman dangles him over a balcony, Texas cops say

-A woman in Texas was arrested after police say she held a small child over the ledge of a third-floor balcony to punish him.
+A woman in Texas was arrested this week after police say she held a small child over the ledge of a third-floor balcony to punish him.

-The agent told officials the woman threatened to drop the child before pulling him back over the ledge and letting him go back inside, the outlet reported.
-The agent got out of his car, noted the apartment number and contacted police.
+The agent said the woman continued to scold the child and hold him over the ledge.
+Documents indicate she threatened to drop him before pulling him back to safety and letting him go back inside.

+The agent got of his car, noted the apartment number and contacted police, documents state.

-When police arrived, Korus refused to answer the door, WOAI reported, but court records indicate that she was arrested and booked into Bexar County Jail on Thursday.
+When police arrived, the woman refused to answer the door, but court records indicate that she was arrested and booked into Bexar County Jail on Thursday.

 Her relationship to the child is not known.